Eric

-The given name Eric, Erich, Erikk, Erik, Erick, Eirik, or Eiríkur is derived from the Old Norse name Eiríkr /non/ (or Eríkr /non/ in Old East Norse due to monophthongization).
+The male given names Eric, Erich, Erikk, Erik, Erick, Eirik, or Eiríkur are derived from the Old Norse name Eiríkr /non/ (or Eríkr /non/ in Old East Norse due to monophthongization).

 The first element, ei- may be derived from the older Proto-Norse *aina(z), meaning "one, alone, unique", as in the form Æ∆inrikr explicitly, but it could also be from *aiwa(z) "everlasting, eternity", as in the Gothic form Euric.
 The second element -ríkr stems either from Proto-Germanic *ríks "king, ruler" (cf. Gothic reiks) or the therefrom derived *ríkijaz "kingly, powerful, rich, prince"; from the common Proto-Indo-European root *h₃rḗǵs.
 The name is thus usually taken to mean "sole ruler, autocrat" or "eternal ruler, ever powerful".
 Eric used in the sense of a proper noun meaning "one ruler" may be the origin of Eriksgata, and if so it would have meant "one ruler's journey".
 The tour was the medieval Swedish king's journey, when newly elected, to seek the acceptance of peripheral provinces.

 Eric is one of the most commonly used Germanic names in the United States, along with Robert, William, Edward and others.

 The most common spelling across Fennoscandia and in the Netherlands is Erik.
 In Norway, another form of the name (which has kept the Old Norse diphthong) Eirik (/no/) is also commonly used.
 The modern Icelandic version is Eiríkur (/is/), while the modern Faroese version is Eirikur.

-In Estonia and Finland (where Fenno-Swedish remains an official minority language), the standard Nordic name form Erik is found, but it may also be spelled phonetically as Eerik (/fi/), in accordance with Finnic language orthography, along with a slew of other unique Balto-Finnic variant forms including Eerikki, Eero, Erki and Erkki.
+In Estonia and Finland (where Swedish remains an official minority language), the standard Nordic name form Erik is found, but it may also be spelled phonetically as Eerik (/fi/), in accordance with Finnic language orthography, along with a slew of other unique Balto-Finnic variant forms including Eerikki, Eero, Erki and Erkki.